sanlocoz/cross-section/README.md

 Normalization is needed for the coordinates using UTM projection.
 Why?

 The calculation of regression involving multiplication of each vector.
-As we know that in UTM actually the coordinates are very large number and the standard deviation is relatively small compared to the mean value.
+As we know that in UTM actually the coordinates are very large numbers and the standard deviation is relatively small compared to the mean value.

 <img src="img/1.PNG" alt="without normalization" width="500"/>